fasttime/JScrewIt/Features.md

 _Available in Firefox, Chrome, Opera, Edge and Node.js 4+._
 <a name="ATOB"></a>
 ### `ATOB`
-Existence of the global object functions atob and btoa.
+Existence of the global functions atob and btoa.

 _Available in Firefox, Chrome, Internet Explorer 10+, Safari, Opera, Edge and Android Browser.
 This feature is not available inside web workers in Safari._
 <a name="AUTO"></a>